Frostbite22/TuniSci/README.md

 13. McCoy, A. B., Sittig, D. F., Lin, J., & Wright, A. (2019).
 Identification and ranking of biomedical informatics researcher citation statistics through a Google Scholar scraper.
 In *AMIA Annual Symposium Proceedings* (Vol. 2019, p.
 655).
 American Medical Informatics Association.
 14. Pan, R. K., & Fortunato, S. (2014).
 Author Impact Factor: tracking the dynamics of individual scientific impact. *Scientific reports*, 4(1), 1-7.

-## Scope
-This project is build by scraping the google scholars for Tunisian university.
-It contains 2130 scholars from different univerities, with different research fields and interests.

-## Significatant statistics
-Average h-index :

-## Things to be done in this project ( contributions are welcomed )
-#### Average h-index by research field ( most successful fields )
-#### standard deviation from all authors ( we have many with zero publications )
 #### number of scholars working on each field